zachalbert/ldthw/_color/060-color-harmonies-square.md

 7. Follow the same procedure for the blue row.
 Make sure to keep all the colors 90° apart, and in the 0-360° range, which will require you to both add and subtract.
 8. Finally, repeat the procedure for the fourth row of color.

 In the next lesson, you're going to learn about the final color harmony: hexadic.
+You'll continue to use the same design file.